|Position:||Marketing & Communications Coordinator|

 A cover letter addressing both your interest in Telfair Museums and your qualifications for this position.

-Indicate “Marketing & PR Coordinator” on the subject line of the email or in the body of the cover letter
+Indicate “Marketing & Communications Coordinator” on the subject line of the email or in the body of the cover letter

 Applications in electronic format preferred, and accepted at email@example.com.